Tokyo!: Music

-During the credits HASYMO's single "Tokyo Town Pages" plays.
-The trailer features the track "Be Good" by Canadian indie-rock band Tokyo Police Club.
+During the credits, HASYMO's single "Tokyo Town Pages" plays.
+The trailer features the track "Be Good" by Canadian indie rock band Tokyo Police Club.

 Reception

-Rotten Tomatoes gives the film a Critic score of 76%.
-The average rating stands at 6.4/10.
-The film is described as "An imaginative, if uneven, love letter to a city that signals a great creative enterprise by its three contributing directors."

-Metacritic rated it 63/100, based on 18 reviews.
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 76% based on 66 reviews, with an average rating of 6.6/10.
+The website's critics consensus reads: "An imaginative, if uneven, love letter to a city that signals a great creative enterprise by its three contributing directors."
+Metacritic, which uses a weighted average, assigned the film a score of 63 out of 100, based on 18 critics, indicating "generally favorable" reviews.

-Justin Chang of Variety described it as "uneven but enjoyable."
+Justin Chang of Variety described the film as "uneven but enjoyable."